westonstearns/Kaggle-Python-Tutorial/chapter1.md

 ## Get the Data with Pandas
 When the Titanic sank, 1502 of the 2224 passengers and crew were killed.
 One of the main reasons for this high level of casualties was the lack of lifeboats on this self-proclaimed "unsinkable" ship.

 Those that have seen the movie know that some individuals were more likely to survive the sinking (lucky Rose) than others (poor Jack).
-In this course you will learn how to apply machine learning techniques to predict a passenger's chance of surviving using Python.
+In this course, you will learn how to apply machine learning techniques to predict a passenger's chance of surviving using Python.

 Let's start with loading in the training and testing set into your Python environment.
 You will use the training set to build your model, and the test set to validate it.
 The data is stored on the web as `csv` files; their URLs are already available as character strings in the sample code.
 You can load this data with the `read_csv()` method from the Pandas library.

 *** =instructions
-- First import the Pandas library as np.
+- First, import the Pandas library as np.
 - Load the test data similarly to how the train data is loaded.
 - Print the first couple rows of the loaded dataframes using the `.head()` method.